ismo-js/sturm/doc/api.md

 ### Exclusive Or (`xor`)
 `subjects::xor()`

-Produces each stream of `subjects`, but each of them itself only produces a value when *no* other `subject` produces something at the same time.
+Produces each stream of `subjects`, but each of them itself only produce a value when *no* other `subject` produces something at the same time.

 #### Example
 ```js